-Finally, we’re entering an era where customer retention is seen as critical to a company’s growth.
+Finally, we’re entering an era where customer retention is critical to a company’s growth.

 Until recently, many of our customers didn’t even know how bad their customer retention rate really was.